se-for-sci/se-for-sci.github.io/content/week7/precommit.md

 checkers or linters, it's a single standard interface for all projects.
 Each hook gets a unique, cached environment, so the next time you run it, it's lightning fast.
-If you leave off the `-a`, it _only checks the changed files in your staging area, even partially staged ones!_.
+If you leave off the `-a`, it _only checks the changed files in your staging area, even partially staged ones!_

 If you want to update to the latest versions of all your hooks, run: